ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 # Rolling back a deployment
 {: #rollback-deployment}

 Sometimes, a new deployment to an environment behaves abnormally and requires a rollback to a last known good version.
+In such cases, there are two ways you can go about it.

+## Rollback Trigger

+You can use the rollback listener to trigger a rollback to a last known good version.

+Follow the following steps to create a rollback trigger:

+1. Go to the CD pipeline.
+2. Add a new manual trigger or duplicate the "Manual CD Trigger".
+3. Edit this trigger to set the listener to "cd-rollback-listener".
+4. Click "Save" to persist the changes.
+5. Create as many triggers as required per region and target environment combinations.

+A rollback pipeline takes in the following inputs as environment properties:
+1. `rollback-change-request-id` : This is the Change Request ID of the concluded deployment that you want to rollback against.
+This is a mandatory field.
+2. `rollback-limit` : This is an integer number which indicates how many deployment backwards, the rollback can be performed.
+This is defaulted to `1` which indicates the rollback can be allowed to be performed to the last concluded deployment, and not older than that.
+3. `region` : Indicate against which region this rollback is being performed.
+4. `target-environment` : Indicates against which environment the rollback is being performed.
+Example - stage, prod.

+Following criteria's are to be met for a rollback to happen, else the pipeline exits.
+These are:
+1. The provided Change Request identified by `rollback-change-request-id` should be from an earlier concluded deployment for the same `region` and `target-environment`.
+2. The provided Change Request identified by `rollback-change-request-id` should not be any older than `n` concluded deployments older than what's indicated by `rollback-limit` which defaults to `1` unless overriden.

+### Overview of the Rollback pipeline

+The rollback pipeline contains the following stages:
+1. prod-rollback-start
+2. prod-setup
+3. prod-rollback-change-request
+4. prod-deployment
+5. prod-acceptance-tests
+6. prod-rollback-finish

+A rollback pipeline run creates a new Change Request by utilizing information from the provided Change Request against which the rollback is happening.

+Post the deployment and acceptance tests, the pipeline re-opens possibly existing issues at the point where the rollback concluded to reflect the compliance posture of the deployed artifacts at that point in time.
+The candidate list of issues to be reopened after a rollback is additionally captured as an attachment in the Change Request for further reference.
+Due dates, if there were any, remains unchanged from the original schedule.

+A successful rollback pipeline run concludes the deployment by moving the `_latest` tag in the inventory backwards to the commit in the past againt which the rollback just happened.

+A tekton environment property `PIPELINE_NAME` is set to `cd-rollback-pipeline` to indicate whether a CD pipeline is running in a forward deployment mode or performing a rollback.
+This property can be further leveraged if the user decides to write custom branching logic for rollback vs non-rollback.

+## Classical method, using raw GitOps

-In such cases, you can use the continuous deployment pipeline to deploy a previous version of the inventory to the target environment (for example, stage or prod).
+You can use the continuous deployment pipeline to deploy a previous version of the inventory to the target environment (for example, stage or prod).
 {: shortdesc}

 To roll back the deployment, complete these steps: